 This milk bread is soft enough that, when I bake it in a low, 300ยฐF oven for about 40 minutes, it dries out and toasts lightlyโbut doesnโt harden.
 Since our basic white gluten free bread is also enriched with eggs, milk, and butter, it performs similarly and you shouldn't hesitate to use it here.

-How to make gluten free stuffing, step by step
+How to make gluten free stuffing

 This recipe is a game-changer for anyone seeking the ultimate gluten free Thanksgiving stuffing.
 It's so flavorful and satisfying that it stands out as a star dish on its own, full of flavor and different textures.